Tyrell Malacia

-Tyrell Johannes Chicco Malacia (born 17 August 1999) is a Dutch professional footballer who plays as a left-back for Premier League club Manchester United and the Netherlands national team.
+Tyrell Johannes Chicco Malacia (born 17 August 1999) is a Dutch professional footballer who plays as a left-back for Premier League club Manchester United.

 Malacia joined Feyenoord's youth system at the age of nine.
-He made his professional debut for the club in December 2017, and won the KNVB Cup in 2018.
+He made his professional debut for the club in December 2017 and won the KNVB Cup in 2018.
 He was named in the UEFA Europa Conference League Team of the Season in 2022, after earning a runners-up medal in the competition.
 Later that year, he joined Manchester United.

 Malacia was a youth international for the Netherlands from under-16 to under-21 level, before making his senior international debut against Montenegro in September 2021.

 Club career

 Feyenoord

-Malacia was born in Rotterdam, and joined the Feyenoord youth academy at the age of nine in 2008.
+Malacia was born in Rotterdam and joined the Feyenoord youth academy at the age of nine in 2008.
 He signed his first professional contract with them on 2 December 2015.
 He made his professional debut for Feyenoord in a 2–1 UEFA Champions League win against Napoli on 6 December 2017, wherein he played the full 90 minutes.
-Malacia made his Eredivisie debut for Feyenoord in a 1–1 tie with SC Heerenveen on 13 December 2017.
-He was an unused substitute in the 2018 KNVB Cup Final, where Feyenoord beat AZ Alkmaar 3–0.
+Malacia made his Eredivisie debut for Feyenoord in a 1–1 tie with Heerenveen on 13 December 2017.
+He was an unused substitute in the 2018 KNVB Cup Final, where Feyenoord beat AZ 3–0.
 On 25 May 2022, he started in Feyenoord's 1–0 UEFA Europa Conference League Final loss against Roma in Albania.
 He was later one of five Feyenoord players named in the competition's Team of the Season.